Kelvinthedrugger/-AI-/README.md

 ### twitter_sentiment_kaggle.zip

-Due to it's large size ( > 50 Mb, over the recommended size of git), if there's an problem,
+Due to it's large size (> 50 MB, over the recommended size of git) if there's an problem,

 a. fetch the local storage
 b. just visit the source (see notion)